llvm/llvm-project/llvm/docs/GitHub.rst

   # you have all the latest changes.
   git rebase -i origin/main

+  # If this PR is older and you get a lot of new commits with the
+  # rebase, you might want to re-run tests and make sure nothing
+  # broke.
+  ninja check-llvm

   # Now merge it
   gh pr merge --squash --delete

+See more in-depth information about how to contribute in the following documentation:

+* :doc:`Contributing`
+* :doc:`MyFirstTypoFix`

 Releases
 ========